savicario/addis-ababa-hydroserver-training-2026/README.md

 During the exercise, you will:

 - Create a **monitoring site** and a new **datastream** to receive observations.
-- Configure the **Streaming Data Loader** to upload observations from a CSV file.
-- Learn how the Streaming Data Loader can be used to upload new observations when the CSV file is updated.
+- Configure the **Streaming Data Loader** to upload observations from a CSV file to upload new observations when the CSV file is updated.
 - **Visualize your observations** in HydroServer and explore summary statistics such as the mean, median, and standard deviation.
 - Use the **HydroServer Quality Control (QC) App** to review and edit your observations.